Employee Justice Legal Group

 • The offensive conduct is so severe or pervasive that a reasonable person would consider the work environment intimidating, hostile or abusive.

-Unwelcome harassing conduct includes (but is not limited to) physical assaults or threats, slurs and epithets, name calling, intimidation, ridicule or the sharing of offensive pictures and images.
+Unwelcome harassing conduct includes (but is not limited to) physical assaults or threats, slurs and epithets, name-calling, intimidation, ridicule, or the sharing of offensive pictures and images.

 Nearly Anyone May Be Considered A Victim Or A Perpetrator

-Similarly, harassment can be perpetrated by nearly anyone, including coworkers, supervisors or managers or an agent of the employer.
+Similarly, harassment can be perpetrated by nearly anyone, including co-workers, supervisors or managers, or an agent of the employer.

 The harasser doesn’t even need to work for the company.
 In restaurants and other service industry jobs, employers must take steps to protect their servers and other workers from harassment perpetrated by customers.
 This is a common source of sexual harassment complaints.